buddhist teachings

 • refuge

-We suffer because we forget what we truly are.
-We take refuge to remember.
 We forget we are love and compassion; that we are hard-wired to feel and connect.
 We forget we are truly and profoundly good through and through.
 Yet we settle for less, much less.
-Tara Brach said in one of her talks…
+Tara Brach said in one of her talks one of her favorite Asian teaching stories is about a huge statute of the…

 Read More